-- It serves a purpose: better compliance with market requirements and/or improved utilisation. - Any resulting delay is quickly remedied: the buffer shortfall is compensated by tolerance in the following process (running, stopping, succession, transfer or reversing). - A workable handling strategy is available: check for undesired/spontaneous sequence changes at crossover traffic, preferably no structural need for manual intervention by traffic control.
+- It serves a purpose: better compliance with market requirements and/or improved utilisation. - Any resulting delay is quickly remedied: the buffer shortfall is compensated by tolerance in the following process (running, stopping, succession, transfer or reversing). - A workable handling strategy is available: check for undesired/spontaneous sequence changes at crossover traffic, preferably no structural need for manual intervention by traffic control. - In the event of deviations below the technical minimum, a safety assessment has been made with a positive result, which has been established by ProRail.

-See Section 10(1)(c) Railways Capacity Allocation Decree.
+84 See Section 10(1)(c) Railways Capacity Allocation Decree.